The Bang Calculus Revisited: The Bang Calculus Revisited

-A term is \emphdef{clash free} if it does not contain clashes, it is \emphdef{weak clash free}, written $\cfz$, if it does not contain clashes outside the scope of any constructor $!$.
-In other words, $t$ is not $\cfz$ if and only if there exists a weak context $\ctxt{W}$ and a clash $c$ such that $t = \ctxtapp{\ctxt{W}}{c}$.
+A term is \emphdef{clash-free} if it does not reduce to a term containing a clash, it is \emphdef{weakly clash-free}, written $\cfz$, if it does not reduce to a term containing a clash outside the scope of any constructor $!$.
+In other words, $t$ is not $\cfz$ if and only if there exist a weak context $\ctxt{W}$ and a clash $c$ such that $t \rewriten{\bangweak} \ctxtapp{\ctxt{W}}{c}$.

-Weak clash free normal terms can be characterised as follows:
+Weakly clash-free normal terms can be characterised as follows:

 Intuitively, $\icfnrml$ denotes $\ipnrml \cap \cfz$ (respectively for $\icfntrl$, $\icfnabs$ and $\icfnbang$).